luni/audiothek-downloader/README.md

 - Skips files that already exist, so reruns are effectively resumable.
 - Update existing folders by crawling through subdirectories and refreshing content.
 - Support for direct resource IDs (URNs or numeric IDs) as an alternative to URLs.
+- Refactored into a proper Python library with CLI interface.

 ## Requirements